c-moX/Web-Portfolio-CWDC/README.md

 _A list of my commonly used Git commands_

-*If you are interested in my Git aliases, have a look at my `.bash_profile`, found here: Bla bla bla .....*
+*If you are interested in my Git aliases, you are welcome and thanks! found here: Bla bla bla .....*

 --